 Platform engineering basics

 Platform engineering is a new discipline that emerged in response to the growing complexity of modern cloud-native architectures.
-It describes the practice of building and maintaining an integrated product, called an “Internal Developer Platform,” which acts as a flexible and supported abstraction layer between developers and the underlying technologies of their applications.
+It describes the practice of building and maintaining an integrated product called an “Internal Developer Platform,” which acts as a flexible and supported abstraction layer between developers and the underlying technologies of their applications.

-Since 2022, platform engineering has gained traction among software engineering organizations looking to enter the next stage of their DevOps evolution, and tens of thousands of platform engineerings have flocked to events like PlatformCon.
+Since 2022, platform engineering has gained traction among software engineering organizations looking to enter the next stage of their DevOps evolution, and tens of thousands of platform engineers have flocked to events like PlatformCon.
 Gartner writes that “platform engineering is trending because of its promise to optimize the developer experience and accelerate product teams’ delivery of customer value.”
 They predict that, by 2026, 80 percent of software engineering organizations will have platform teams building Internal Developer Platforms.

 Platform engineering is clearly here to stay.
 Here’s what you need to know about it.